dreamos82/Dreamos64/docs/kernel/Initialization.md

 * Qemu debug (the main output for now)
 * IDT
+* Load the PSF font from memory
-* Basic System:
+* Basic System Initialization:
     - Parse the multiboot information received from the bootloader.
     - Parse the mmap and initialize the physical memory manager, marking the pmm areas as busy.
-    - Initialize the physical mermoy manager, marking the area in the mmap as already taken.
+    - Initialize the physical memory manager, marking the area in the mmap as already taken.
     - Validate and parse the SDT tables
     - This section needs to be reviewed and check if all the steps are required
-* Load the PSF font from memory
 * Finish mapping the Framebuffer (there is a potential bug here, need to chek what i do while mapping it)
 * Set the Higher Half direct map
 * Initialize the kernel VMM